keichi/hpcmaspa17-pfanalyzer/src/3_literature_review.md

 networks.
 A simulator is developed based on MiniSSF to simulate the throughput and delay of a packet flow under diverse settings.
 However, communication patterns are randomly generated and not based on real-world applications.
-Our proposed simulator accepts arbitrary communication patterns obtained from real-world applications using our custom profiler.
+Our proposed simulator is designed to accept arbitrary communication patterns obtained from real-world applications using our custom profiler.

 $\mathit{INAM}^2$ [@Subramoni2016] is a comprehensive tool to monitor and analyze network activities in an InfiniBand network.
 The tight integration